Learn Nuxt with a Collection of 100+ Tips!

 npx nuxi typecheck

-To enable type-checking at build time, you can also use the typescript.typeCheck option in your nuxt.config file:
+To enable type-checking at build or development time, you can also use the typescript.typeCheck option in your nuxt.config file:

 nuxt.config.ts